awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 1. If the DB instance or any read replica is using RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or read replica\.
 Upgrade to RDS MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.

-   For more information, see [Upgrading the MySQL DB Engine](USER_UpgradeDBInstance.MySQL.md)\.
+   For more information, see [Upgrading the MySQL DB engine](USER_UpgradeDBInstance.MySQL.md)\.

 1. \(Optional\) Reset the GTID parameters and test the behavior of the DB instance and read replicas:

    1. Make sure that the parameter group associated with the DB instance and each read replica has the `enforce_gtid_consistency` parameter set to `WARN`\.

-      For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+      For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 If you changed the parameter group for a read replica, reboot the read replica\.

-      For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
+      For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.

    1. Run your DB instance and read replicas with your normal workload and monitor the log files\.